fastly/devex-reusable-workflows/README.md

 # Reusable GitHub Actions Workflows

-These workflows are intended for use in the public repositories managed the Fastly Developer Experience Engineering team.
-Since the repository is public anyone is free to use if them if they wish, but the team does not make any guarantees about maintaining compatibility when changes are made.
+These workflows are intended for use in the GitHub repositories managed the Fastly Developer Experience Engineering team.
+Since the repository is public anyone is free to use them if they wish, but the team does not make any guarantees about maintaining compatibility when changes are made.